samowitsch/pagenode-composer-skeleton/public/nodes/home.md

 A simple example ```Makefile``` is in this repo.
 No fancy bleeding edge stuff (e.g. webpack).
 Only simple basic concatenation and minify.

+## Email process.php

+Included is a simple process.php to handle simple contact forms using xhr for example with e.g. [jQuery Form Plugin](https://github.com/jquery-form/form).

 ## Images

 ### using original size